-The Refugees’ Pavilion tells the stories of refugees through objects that they have designed, and one groundbreaking design that has been created to help them and their families.
-As designers around the world are asked to solve refugees’ problems, Inspiration Through Creation acknowledges the difficulties in overcoming them, such as the fact that houses in refugee camps have to be temporary by design, even if the camps themselves are anything but – some have been around for decades.
+The Refugees’ Pavilion told the stories of refugees through objects that they have designed, and one groundbreaking design that has been created to help them and their families.
+As designers around the world are asked to solve refugees’ problems, Inspiration Through Creation acknowledged the difficulties in overcoming them, such as the fact that houses in refugee camps have to be temporary by design, even if the camps themselves are anything but – some have been around for decades.

 - Administering Body: Nairobi Design Week

 - Designers: Adrian Jankowiak (Afrika Design), Yara Said (Salwa Foundation)